Although the world has changed unimaginably since the global pandemic began, one glorious tradition continues unabated.

 Global warming may be playing havoc with the seasons and social media may be destroying democracy but this week the ancient ritual of people calling for books they haven’t read to be banned, returned to the national airwaves.

-It started when a woman who declined to give her name, called for a book she hasn’t read to be banned, because somebody else felt it ought to be.
+It started when a woman who wouldn’t give her name, called for a book she hadn’t read to be banned because a woman she’d never met, felt it ought to be.

 As ever, such people are strangers to logic, every bit as much as they are to embarrassment.

 The woman said she read a blog that said the book was unsuitable for the school curriculum because it features the ‘undisguised joys of lesbianism’.

 Shortly afterwards, Liveline presenter Joe Duffy had to appeal to the public to stop calling the switchboard asking for the name of the book.
 “It’s called The Lauras by Sara Taylor,” he said.